 The order of the Major Arcana is radically different from a traditional deck.
 His unusual order might surprise you if you are familiar with traditional Tarot Decks.
-None of the Majors are in a conventional position and three have been rena... read more reviews or write a review.
+None of the Majors are in a conventional position and three have been rena... read more reviews.

 Similar Decks to Merlin TarotTheme: Arthurian, Celtic

 Category: Decks of the 80s

 Creators: RJ Stewart